mrplayzorro/AIP/README.md

 ✅ Up for most of the time

-✅ No annoying JSON format (I can make an API with it)

 # Cons

-❌ Might glitch while trying to print
+~~❌ Might glitch while trying to print~~ Fixed the bug with version 2.0

 # Code Examples: